christyxgeorge/minigpt/README.md

 - Verbose is not used properly all across
 - DDP logs after mp.spawn is missing on kaggle!
 - Sample Generation can also be moved to DDP, if possible? (llama2.py)
-- Tinystories processing.
+- Async prefetch of get_batch - Is it needed?
-- Async prefetch of get_batch, local_iter_num??
+- cfg.profile?
-- profile?
+- TinyStories => HF Dataset has separate train/val files in .txt format. and only GPT4 data.
+Can we use it?
 - where was it run???
 - gpu_model to compute mfu properly (t4, p100, v100, a100, h100, tpu v2, v3...)
 - model cropping (why do we need this, crop_block_size function in nanogpt/trainer.py)